SamuelSwartzberg/flashcardifying_text_temp/inf.md

 # HCI

-HCI = Human Computer Interaction
+HCI = Human Computer Interaction/Interfaces
 The set of ways a human can interact with a computer   Interaction styles WYSIWYG   What you see is what you get